Joury-Saleh/ros2-turtlesim-autonomous-motion/README.md

-# ROS 2 Turtlesim Autonomous Motion
+# ROS 2 Turtlesim Motion

 This project demonstrates how to control the `turtlesim` package in ROS 2 using autonomous commands to move the turtle in geometric patterns such as a square or circle.